leonardoLavagna/Computer-Vision/README.md

 - A **face detection** system
 - An **image reconstruction** method based on Matrix Completion (ALS method)
 - The images needed toe execute the previous notebooks.
+- The auxiliary functions needed for image reconstruction (ALS, fastALS).